modularity-conference/modularity-conference.github.io/upcoming/index.markdown

  * cost-benefit models of modularity mechanisms and techniques
  * usability of modularity mechanisms
  * modularity supported by tools, such as view extraction, visualization, recommendation, and refactoring tools
- * multi-dimensional separation of concerns such as aspect-, feature-, and context-oriented programmings
+ * multi-dimensional separation of concerns such as aspect-, feature-, and context-oriented programming

 ### Important Dates